History of Dedham, Massachusetts, 1800–1899: Other businesses

 On Ames Street in the mid-19th century near High Street was a long building that housed a number of lawyers, with their signs adorning the exterior.
 Two houses down from the Centre School lived Jeremiah Radford, who cared for both the Norfolk County Courthouse and St. Paul's Church.
 (Note: Radford's wife was a "neighborly woman" who only had one eye.)
 Daniel Marsh was a mason.
 (Note: Marsh's children include Daniel, George, William, Libbie, Jane, Abby, Eliza, and Fanny.
 The family lived on School Street.
 He sold his land on Wilson's Lane (modern day Worthington Street) to Horatio Clarke.)

 The town's 1889 directory lists 10 blacksmiths, six boarding houses, five hotels, two ice dealers, 17 grocers, seven physicians and surgeons, four lawyers, 17 dressmakers, and one dentist.
 The products produced in town that year included boots, cabinets, chocolate, carriages, cigars, dresses, harnesses, slippers, suspenders, soap, tools, watches, and whips.

 After the Columbian Minerva, the Norfolk Repository began covering the news of Dedham.
 Both were published by Herman Mann.
 It was followed by the Dedham Gazette, published by Jabez Chickering with Theron Metcalf as editor.
 There were two weekly newspapers, the Dedham Standard and the Dedham Transcript.
 The Norfolk Democrat was published by Elbridge G. Robinson.
 (Note: Robinson lived on the corner of Washington Street and High Street.
 It was already an old house in the mid-1800s with a long sloping roof.
 He lived next door to Charles J. Capen.)

-George Guild, who was also chief of the Dedham Fire Department, owned a jewerly shop in Dedham Square, first on High Street and then on Washington Street.
+George Guild, who was also chief of the Dedham Fire Department, owned a jewelry shop in Dedham Square, first on High Street and then on Washington Street.

 In the 1800s many Dedham men, constrained by the growing population and the scarcity of land, left Dedham for the Ohio Country.
 They could thank, in part, Manasseh Cutler, a former Dedham resident and the son-in-law of South Dedham's Minister, Thomas Balch, who convinced Congress to approve a plantation there.
 Some of those people would die in Indian raids there.

 The town pump was located at the head of Franklin Square.
 It was made of wood painted green with an iron handle.
 Two lots over was an octagonal building with a large circular reservoir inside fed by the Federal Hill spring.
 The cistern was filled with hay in the winter to keep it from freezing and then emptied each spring.
 It was later taken down and rebuilt as a residence near Stone Haven station.

 In the mid-1800s, a small traveling circus would come to town once a year.
 It was popular with those who worked in the mills on Mother Brook, "surpassing in its manifold attractions even Independence day," but the mill owners and town officials worried that it took too much money out of the town.